-The privilege of riding a school bus is contingent upon a student's good behavior and observance of established regulations for student conduct at bus stops and when using bus services.
+The privilege of riding a school bus is contingent upon a student's observance of the Student Code of Conduct, District policies, and established regulations for student conduct at bus stops and when using bus services.

-Students are subject to the District's Code of Conduct and to the bus operator's directions at all times in connection with their school bus usage.
-The operator of a school bus shall be responsible for the safety of the students on his/her bus during the time they are on board and while they are entering or leaving the vehicle.
-A bus operator may suspend a student's bus-use privilege in accordance with accompanying District regulations and upon direct authorization of the director of transportation services or his/ her designee.
+Students are subject to the District's Student Code of Conduct and to the bus operator's directions at all times in connection with their school bus usage.
+The operator of a school bus shall be responsible for the safety of the students on the bus during the time they are on board and while they are entering or leaving the vehicle.
+The Transportation Department or school administrator may suspend a student's bus-use privilege in accordance with accompanying District regulations and upon direct authorization of the director of transportation or authorized designee.